1957 Swedish pensions system referendum

-Proposal 1 was put forward by the Social Democratic Party, which was also backed by the Communist Party (now the Left Party) and the Trade Union Confederation.
-Proposal 2 was put forward by the Farmer's League (now the Centre Party) and proposal 3 was put forward by the Rightist Party (now the Moderate Party) and the People's Party (now the Liberals).
+Proposal 1 was put forward by the Social Democratic Party, which was also backed by the Communist Party (later the Left Party) and the Trade Union Confederation (LO).
+Proposal 2 was put forward by the Farmer's League (later the Centre Party) and proposal 3 was put forward by the Rightist Party (later the Moderate Party) and the People's Party (later the Liberals).

 The first option won a plurality of the vote, receiving 46% of the ballots cast.
 Option 2 was the least popular, receiving only 15% of the vote.